Get Tech Tips

 The refrigerant side of this particular type of machine functions very simply.
 It uses an air pressure switch to “prove” sufficient negative air pressure, which indicates that the cooling equipment that sufficient airflow is present.
 It then uses a thermostatic control that measures the incoming air temperature to turn the equipment on and off based on heat load.

-These can also be set up to work off of enthalpy—which is the total heat content of the air (humidity & temperature)—rather than air temperature.
+These can also be set up to work off of enthalpy—which is the total heat content of the air (humidity & temperature)—rather than the air temperature.
 It functions much like an economizer in this way; it can take advantage of the outdoor air when appropriate or run cooling and dehumidification where needed.